“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

 However…to reach YOUR ears, the sound must travel around and through your head, causing certain shifts in the frequency balance, resulting in a unique sound that ONLY YOU will ever hear.

-And the reason people initially hate hearing the sound of their own recorded voice is that it conflicts with their perception of themselves.
+And the reason people initially hate hearing the sound of their own recorded voice is not because it sounds worse.
+It just sounds very different.

 Which many amateur singers don’t even realize, is an entirely different skill-set from singing “acoustically”.

-So if you want to learn more about microphone technique, check out the following post:
+To learn more about microphone technique, check out this post:

 3. Learn to Hear and Match Notes

-Unlike guitarists, to have frets to help him find the “right notes”…
+Unlike guitarists, who have frets to help them find their notes…

 Singers are one of the few musicians who have nothing to rely on but their own ears.

-So you would assume then, that on average, singers would have the best pitch perception of anyone in the band.
+So you would assume then, that on average, they would have the best pitch perception of anyone in the band.

 Ironically though, singers often have worse pitch perception of anyone in the band (maybe next to the drummer).

-Play a note on a guitar, ask the singer to sing it, and many of them CAN’T!!!
-Which is quite embarrassing when you stop and think about it.
+Play a note on a guitar, ask the singer to sing it, and many of them can’t.
+Which is quite embarrassing when you really think about it.